+Delegate Certificate Verification Procedures

 Verification services can detect when a PASSPorT is signed by a delegate certificate by observing that the parent to the signing certificate contains a TNAuthList.
+For example, Figure 4 shows the certification path for two end entity certificates.
+The end entity certificate on the left is a delegate certificate because its parent contains a TNAuthList extension.
+The end entity certificate on the right is not a delegate certificate, because its parent certificate does not contain a TNAuthList extension (in this case the end entity certificate is a shaken certificate, since the certificate itself contains a TNAuthList extension with a single SPC value).

+Figure 4.
+Distinguishing between delegate and shaken certificates

-When the signing certificate is a delegate certificate, verifiers can perform the following additional steps:
+When verifying a PASSporT signed with a delegate certificate, verifiers can perform the following additional steps:

-Verify that the signed TN is within the scope of the signing certificate
+Verify that the PASSporT "orig" TN is within the scope of the signing certificate (i.e., the "orig" TN belongs to the set of TNs identified by the TNAuthList of the signing certificate).

-Verify that the scope of the signing certificate is within the scope of its parent certificate.

-Verify that the scope of any additional delegate certificates in the certification path are within the scope of their parent certificates.
+Verify that the scope of each delegate CA certificate in the certification path encompasses the scope of its child certificate.
+For example, if the parent of a delegate end entity certificate is itself a delegate certificate, then verifiers must check that the scope of the parent encompasses the scope of the child.
+However, if the parent of a delegate end entity certificate is not a delegate certificate, then verifiers shall skip the encompassing check (this would be the case where a Subordinate CA obtains a CA certificate from the STI-CA, and then issues child delegate end entity certificates from that CA certificate).
+These two cases are illustrated in Figure 5.

+Figure 5.
+Determining when to perform scope encompassing checks for delegate certificates

 Verification of Delegate Certs for determining attestation level of “shaken” PASSporTs

 Delegate Certificate signed PASSporTs can be used as an optional mechanism to support the ability for an OSP authentication service to provide “A” level attestation to a base level “shaken” PASSporT defined by [ATIS-1000074].
+For example, a VoIP entity could demonstrate to its OSP that it has the authority to use a calling TN by populating the originating INVITE request with either a base PASSPorT signed with a delegate certificate (as described in clause 6.1), or an "rcd" PASSporT signed with a delegate certificate (as described in [ATIS Standard for RCD PASSporT]).

-If an OSP receives a delegate certificate signed PASSporT in an identity header of a call received from a originating or UNI customer, the OSP should attempt to verify the received PASSporT to determine if the originating customer has authority to use the signaled Calling Number.
+If an OSP receives a delegate certificate signed PASSporT in an Identity header of a call received from a originating or UNI customer, the OSP should attempt to verify the received PASSporT to determine if the originating customer has authority to use the signaled Calling Number.

 If the delegate certificate signed PASSporT verification passes, the OSP authentication service shall use this verification as information to determine the attestation level of the "shaken" PASSporT signed with the authority of a SHAKEN certificate defined in [ATIS-1000080] associated with the OSP.
 The SHAKEN attestation level should be set to Full or "A" attestation (per local policy).